 Pantheon is one of the fastest, most reliable WebOps platforms online today.
 Their goal is to provide the world with tech that empowers teams with the speed and WebOps experience they need to succeed.
 On the platform side, they achieve that goal with a lightning-fast hosting service that customers love.
 But with the help of XWP, they realized that this core tenant of their philosophy wasn’t reflected in their own website.

-Their user experience wasn’t optimized, it hadn’t been tested, value propositions were getting lost, and the site’s speed didn’t match up with that of their platform.
+In 2019, Pantheon realized that their user experience wasn’t optimized, it hadn’t been tested, value propositions were getting lost, and the site’s speed didn’t match up with that of their platform.

 Performance is about so much more than just speed.
-It depends on every experience a user has on a website: accessibility, copywriting, the journey, and yes, what goes on behind the scenes to load a site lightning fast.
+It depends on every experience a user has on a website: accessibility, copywriting, the journey, and yes, what goes on behind the scenes to load a site lightning-fast.

 After identifying multiple opportunities for improvement, we worked hand in hand with the Pantheon team to improve their site’s performance.
 Starting with a user experience study of the site that led to design adjustments, and eventually to backend script optimizations and everything in between, our work has helped improve MQLs by 30% and overall sales by 12%.